 Understanding in Depth

-By studying a particular subject in depth, students develop the ability to make informed, independent judgments.
+By studying a particular subject in depth, students will develop the ability to make informed, independent judgments.

 Critical Thinking, Quantitative Reasoning, and Effective Expression